crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

 ## RisingWave and CrateDB setups

-Let's now switch to the second console.
+Let's now switch to the second terminal.

 To interact with both CrateDB and RisingWave we will use the `psql` command line utility, let's install it: